Safe, Easy, Low-Cost Produce Handling: Farm Containers for Harvest and Storage

 huge collection of stacked plastic bins

-Corrugated plastic "mail" totes are easy to clean, solid bottom and highly versatile.
-Root 5 farm in Fairlee, VT. dries totes in bottom-up pyramids
+Corrugated plastic "mail" totes are easy to clean, have solid bottoms and are highly versatile.
+Root 5 farm in Fairlee, VT. dries totes in bottom-up pyramids.

 stacked plastic bins on dollies